Shellability of $3$-Cut Complexes of Squared Cycle Graphs: Preliminaries

 \subsection{Simplicial complex}

 A {\it finite abstract simplicial complex} $\Delta$ is a collection of finite sets such that if $\tau \in \Delta$ and $\sigma \subset \tau$, then $\sigma \in \Delta$.
 The elements of $\Delta$ are called {\it simplices} of $\Delta$.
+If $\sigma \subset \tau$, we say that $\sigma$ is a {\it face} of $\tau$.
 The dimension of a simplex $\sigma$ is equal to $|\sigma| - 1$.
 The dimension of an abstract simplicial complex is the maximum of the dimensions of its simplices.
-The $0$-dimensional simplices are called vertices of $\Delta$, and the set of vertices of $\Delta$ is denoted by $V(\Delta)$.
-If $\sigma \subset \tau$, we say that $\sigma$ is a face of $\tau$.
+The $0$-dimensional simplices are called \textit{vertices} of $\Delta$, and the set of vertices of $\Delta$ is denoted by $V(\Delta)$.
 If a simplex has dimension $d$, it is said to be $d$-{\it dimensional}.
+An abstract simplicial complex which is an empty collection of sets is called the \textit{void} abstract simplicial complex, and is denoted by $\emptyset$.

-A simplex that is not a face of any other simplex is called a {\it maximal simplex} or \textit{facet}.
+The {\it boundary} of a $d$-dimensional simplex $\sigma $ is the simplicial complex, consisting of all faces of $\sigma$ of dimension $\leq d-1$ and it is denoted by $Bd(\sigma).$ A simplex that is not a face of any other simplex is called a {\it maximal simplex} or \textit{facet}.
 The set of maximal simplices of $\Delta$ is denoted by $M(\Delta)$.
 A simplicial complex is called {\it pure $d$-dimensional}, if all of its maximal simplices are of dimension $d$.
+A \textit{subcomplex} $\Delta'$ of $\Delta$ is a simplicial complex such that $\sigma\in\Delta'$ implies $\sigma\in\Delta$.

 In this article, we consider any simplicial complex as a topological space, namely, its geometric realization.
 For the definition of geometric realization, we refer to the book \cite{Kozlov2008} by Kozlov.
-For terminologies of algebraic topology used in this article, see \cite{hatcher2005algebraic}.
+For terminology of algebraic topology used in this article, see \cite{hatcher2005algebraic}.

 Let $\Delta$ be a simplicial complex and let $\tau$ be a simplex of $\Delta$.
 The \textit{link} of $\tau$ is the simplicial complex defined as

 The \textit{deletion} of $\tau$ is the simplicial complex defined as